Business Licenses and Permits

 To find out whether you’ll need any state-required licenses, permits or registrations to operate your business, start by using Minnesota Elicensing, the state’s licensing web portal.
 This site is easy to use and conveniently lets you access licensing information by activity, administering agency, name of license, or with a keyword search.

-License Minnesota provides information on more than 680 licenses administered by 46 state agencies.
+License Minnesota provides information on more than 750 licenses/permits/registrations/certifications administered by 47 state agencies.
 Get the details on permits, registrations, certifications, credentialing and other forms of approval granted by state agencies and boards as a condition of doing business.
 That includes conducting a trade, profession or occupation, pursuing a recreational activity in the state, as well as the right to use and operate certain equipment and vehicles.

 In addition to the licensing requirements imposed by the state, many local governments also require licenses for certain kinds of businesses.

 In some cases, cities and counties may require a general business license that involves no more than registration and payment of a fee.
 In other cases, it may involve compliance with local ordinances specific to a particular type of business.

 For instance, commercial building contractors are not licensed by the state, but many cities require them to register with the city and be bonded before the cities will issue building permits or conduct inspections of their projects.

 Larger cities like Minneapolis and St. Paul have licensing departments.
 Smaller ones may rely on the city clerk.
 In any case, a phone call or visit to your city or county offices can help you determine whether or not you need to meet local requirements.

 Many local governments make business license information and application forms available online.
 You just download and complete the documents, mail them in or file them in person.

 Some cities allow you to complete the entire process online.
 Once your application is reviewed and approved, you may pay your fees through a secure website and print your license.